 The Farpoint 55 ranked second place in our review, earning the title of one of our Top Picks.

-Osprey's Farpoint 55 travel backpack shares the top comfort score with the Tortuga Travel Backpack
+Osprey's Farpoint 55 travel backpack shares the top comfort score with the Tortuga Outbreaker

 .
 The Farpoint looks more like a traditional backpacking pack, while the Tortuga looks like more of a travel pack or soft suitcase, and each excels in its own relatively obvious niche--while the Tortuga does well for frequent airport visits, the Farpoint is at home in more rugged, rural, and backcountry travel settings.